FireEmblemUniverse/SkillSystem_FE8/Readme.txt

 Credits:
 Circleseverywhere
-Monkeybard & Black Mage for most of the skill icons Tequila, Rossendale, StanH, Leonarth, Teraspark for skills Primefusion for the test map
+Monkeybard & Black Mage for most of the skill icons Tequila, Rossendale, StanH, Leonarth, Teraspark, sd9k, blademaster for skills Primefusion for the test map

 Known issues:
-- Devil effect and Counter do not work together
+- see issue page on github